PPIUK/ppi-portal-backend/README.md

     Response body:
     ```
     {
-        "message": "message value",
+        "message": message value,
-        "email": "email value" #not for 404, this is university email, not personal email
+        "email": email value #not for 404, this is university email, not personal email
     }
    ```